edgio-docs/edgio-docs/src/pages/guides/logs/rtld/log_file_naming_convention.md

     <Callout type="info">

-      You cannot currently view the system-defined ID assigned to your Real-Time Log Delivery configuration from within the {{ PORTAL }}.
+      You cannot currently view the system-defined ID assigned to your Real-Time Log Delivery configuration from within the {{ PORTAL_LINK }}.

     </Callout>